ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 * ACSGetGeometrySRID

-#### 2.1.7 Functionality Improvement - Replication<b id="217"></b>
+#### 2.1.7 Functionality Improvement - Replication

 ##### DDL Synchronization

 DDL Synchronization is now possible through replication.
-To use this feature, you must set the REPLICATION_DDL_SYNC property to 1 on each node.
+To use this feature, users must set the REPLICATION_DDL_SYNC property to 1 on each node.
 Also, the REPLICATION_DDL_ENABLE property of each node must be set to 1 and the REPLICATION_DDL_ENABLE_LEVEL property must be set to the same.

 To use DDL Synchronization, the following constraints must be verified: